ava-cassiopeia/ynab-allocation-manager/PRIVACY.md

     -   Your budgets
     -   Your categories within a budget

+-   **Bank account metadata.** These are specific attributes related to your bank accounts that are not available via YNAB, which you optionally provide.
+    They include:

+    -   Account interest rate
+    -   Account interest rate threshold
+    -   Account minimum balance

+Pseudoanonymous identifiers and bank account metadata are stored for the lifetime of your user account with us.
+User accounts and their associated data may be deleted for inactivity after 2 years.

-We collect the following information when you visit our Site:
+Additionally, we collect the following information when you visit our Site:

 -   Your browser type and operating system
 -   Web pages you view on the Site